 Major obstacles in the path of meeting these objectives are current constraints on HFC infrastructures, including exhausted fiber plants, already overcrowded and power-hungry headends, and centralized architectures that diminish the reliability, reach and efficiency of the optical access network.

 To alleviate these constraints and fend off growing competitive threats, cable operators require next-generation optical access solutions that enable significant expansion of their existing fiber capacity to accommodate current – as well as future – demands for broadband services.
-Intelligent approaches to optical access that push inefficient analog technologies to the far edges of the network are also essential for cable operators looking to reduce costs and save space through the adoption of a standards-based distributed access architecture.
+Intelligent approaches to optical access that push RF modulation to the far edges of the network are also essential for cable operators looking to reduce costs and save space through the adoption of a standards-based distributed access architecture.

-ATX Technology offers optical access solutions that enable cable operators to gracefully expand their networks to deliver gigabit broadband services, without disrupting existing product lifecycles or requiring massive capital investments.
-ATX assists broadband service providers in the cost-efficient delivery of bandwidth and performance into capacity-starved HFC networks, in full compliance with DAA requirements, such as Remote MAC/PHY, and supporting the future decentralization and virtualization of existing infrastructures.
-ATX is also providing solutions that minimize network complexity and improve operational efficiency through node consolidation and the elimination of hub sites through the redeployment of remote equipment into primary headends.
+ATX Networks offers optical access solutions that enable cable operators to gracefully expand their networks to deliver gigabit-class broadband services and beyond, without disrupting existing product lifecycles or requiring massive capital investments.
+ATX empowers broadband service providers to cost-efficiently increase the performance and capacity of fiber-exhausted HFC networks, in full compliance with DAA requirements, such as Remote MAC/PHY, and supporting the future virtualization of existing infrastructures.
+ATX is also providing solutions that minimize network complexity and improve operational efficiency through node segmentation and the consolidation and elimination of physical hub sites.